RasmusFonseca/SVDcomparison/README.md

 # SVDcomparison

 This repo outlines a quick-and-dirty running time comparison between singular value decomposition (SVD) computations using three popular libraries -- GSL, MKL, and CUDA.
+The CPU-time of the core computation was recorded with the `clock` function.
+The output of this corresponded reasonably well with the output out the `time` command.
+More specialized timing should probably be performed for the CUDA call -- feel free to add a pull-request.

 # Running code